 Description of the Indicator

 This indicator measures poverty rates in the region and state for multiple periods.
-Poverty rate is determined by the number of people who fall below a recognized income threshold, which fluctuates depending on factors such as family size and the Consumer Price Index.
+The poverty rate is determined by the number of people who fall below a recognized income threshold, which fluctuates depending on factors such as family size and the Consumer Price Index.

 Why is it important?

-Tracking a region’s poverty rate is important because it shows the number of families living below the income level considered essential to purchase food and vital services.
-Knowing whether the rates are increasing or decreasing informs planning and preparation for those in need of assistance.
+Tracking a region’s poverty rate is important because it shows the number of families living below the income level, which is considered essential to purchasing food and vital services.
+Knowing whether the rates are increasing or decreasing informs planning and preparation for those needing assistance.

 How is the region performing?

 Poverty rates have fluctuated.
-The Commonwealth and Lackawanna County have experienced slight decreases between the two most recent years of available data, and the rates in Luzerne and Wayne Counties have grown.
+The Commonwealth and Lackawanna and Luzerne Counties experienced increases between the two most recent years of available data.
+The rate in Wayne County remained steady.